getzep/zep/README.md

 ...
 ```
 ## Why Zep?
-Chat history storage is an infrastructure challenge all developers and enterprises face as they look to move from prototypes to deploying conversational AI applications that provide rich and intimate experiences to users.
+Chat history storage is an infrastructure challenge all developers and enterprises face as they look to move from prototypes to deploying LLM/ AI Chat applications that provide rich and intimate experiences to users.

 Long-term memory persistence enables a variety of use cases, including:
 - Personalized re-engagement of users based on their chat history.